juliangruber/analyzer/Readme.md

 # analyzer

-  A WebAudio analyzer that does all the nasty plumbing with `JavaScriptSourceNode`s and `AnalyzerNode`s for you.
+  A multi channel WebAudio analyzer that does all the nasty plumbing with `JavaScriptSourceNode`s and `AnalyzerNode`s for you.

 ## Example